Good sleep for autistic teenagers

 - waking and getting up for more than an hour during the night.

-How to sleep better for autistic teenagers: tips
+How to help autistic teens sleep better: tips

 If autistic teenagers can personalise their own bedtime habits and routines, they often sleep better.
 This allows them to create the environment they need for good sleep, which might include sensory comfort, calmness and the sense that their day has gone well.